HenrikVarmer/HenrikVarmer.github.io/_posts/2021-5-12-Hello-World.md

 How to go about this?

 Well, enter Latent Dirichlet allocation or: LDA.
 This is a method was first applied in machine learning by David Blei, Andrew Ng and Michael I. Jordan in 2003.
 The super-duper short cliffnotes on this algorithm is that is finds latent topics in a corpus of documents.
-These topics are essentially multiple discrete probablity distributions of documents and words.
+These latent topics are essentially multiple discrete probablity distributions over documents and words.
 Allow me to elaborate a bit...

-For our use-case the algoritm can be implemented like this:
+For our use-case the core LDA algoritm can be illustrated like this:

 ![LDAmodel](https://user-images.githubusercontent.com/40164071/117971449-3559ad80-b32a-11eb-8200-602511c3fb72.png)

-The primary data input of the model is the entire corpus of documents.
+As illustrated, the data input of the model is the entire corpus of documents.
+There's also some hyperparameters involved, but let's get back to that later.
+What you need to know for now, is that the model outputs discrete probablity distributions of the identified latent topics in each document.
+Of course, this is not the only thing the model outputs, but this is actually all we need in order to generate some usful recommendations.